Hackfridays/hackfridays/README.md

 ### Status
 - Is there outstanding work? _Yes, refactor and code cleanup_
-- Is there a blog post written? _[Image Detection/Tracking in Mobile (iOS & Android)](http://blog.cloudoki.com/mobile-image-detection/)/no_
+- Is there a blog post written? _[Image Detection/Tracking in Mobile (iOS & Android)](http://blog.cloudoki.com/mobile-image-detection/)_
-- Are you proud of the content of this post, or should it be amended? _Nothing to amended_
+- Are you proud of the content of this post, or should it be amended? _Nothing to amend_
 - Can the code use a refactor and/or cleanup (does it follow best practice)? _Yes refactor_
 - Would there be value in presenting this work to others (internal/external)? _Yes_